landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 Note that UPROPERTYs are set **AFTER** your C++ constructor has returned.
 Therefore, you cannot read their values just yet.
-The equivalent for a BP construction script is OnConstruction.
-Various other callbacks are also invoked after properties have been written, such as PostInitProperties or PostLoad.
+Various callbacks are invoked after properties have been written, such as OnConstruction, PostInitProperties or PostLoad.
+You can use these to react to the new values.
+The editor has additional callbacks for "live" editing of properties in the Details panel once an object has been constructed and loaded, such as PostEditChangeProperty or PostEditChangeChainProperty.

 #### UBlueprint
 {:.no_toc}